PacktPublishing/Building-Your-Own-JavaScript-Framework/chapter9/README.md

 # Chapter 9

+## Interactive script

+In this directory run `npm install` and then `npm start` to quickly get started with the examples from this chapter.

 ## Contents

 * `commitizen` consists of a project uses the [Commitizen](https://github.com/commitizen/cz-cli) package for enforcing git commit template.